nickgerace/gfold/README.md

 ## Description

 This app displays relevant information for multiple Git repositories in one to many directories.
+It only reads from the filesystem and will never write to it.
 While this tool might seem limited in scope and purpose, that is by design.

 By default, `gfold` looks at every Git repository via traversal from the current working directory.